manpreet171/Vendor-master-app/Phase3/PHASE3_REQUIREMENTS_PLAN.md

 ```

 **Column Purposes:**
+- `reviewed_at`: Timestamp when bundle was reviewed by operator
+- `approved_at`: Timestamp when bundle was approved
 - `rejection_reason`: Stores why Operation Team rejected bundle (max 500 chars, required)
 - `rejected_at`: Timestamp when bundle was rejected by Operation Team

 **Design Decisions:**
+- ✅ 4 columns total (reviewed_at, approved_at, rejection_reason, rejected_at)
-- ✅ Only 2 columns needed (no `rejected_by` - always "Operation Team")
+- ✅ No `rejected_by` column (always "Operation Team")
 - ✅ Stores ONLY last rejection (not full history - keeps it simple)
-- ✅ Both columns NULL when bundle approved (rejection data cleared)
+- ✅ Rejection columns NULL when bundle approved (rejection data cleared)
+- ✅ Timestamp columns NULL when status reverts
 - ✅ No new tables created (minimal schema changes)

 ---